 Learn Everything About the 7 PS of Marketing Mix

-Spending 5 minutes to learn about the 7 Ps of marketing will make you capable of building a better strategy for a successful business.
+Spending 5 minutes to learn about the 7 Ps of marketing will make you capable of building a better strategy for a successful business or your entrepreneurship journey.

 E. Jerome McCarthy is the founder of 4 Ps of marketing mix